-Oreo Cake – also called Oreo Delight or Chocolate Lasagna.
-It’s a no-bake dessert with creamy layers of cream cheese, pudding and cool whip!
+Oreo Cake – also called Oreo Delight or Chocolate Dessert Lasagna.
+It’s a no-bake dessert with creamy layers of vanillia pudding, cream cheese and cool whip!

 This is my family’s most favorite dessert!
-It’s uber popular and a guaranteed hit with guests.
+It’s sooo popular and a guaranteed hit with guests.
 Plus, it’s really easy to make (and take)!

 In our house this dessert is known as Oreo Cake.
 It’s really not a cake at all, but creamy layers of whipped cream, cream cheese and pudding on an Oreo crust.

 It’s sometimes called Dessert Lasagna or Oreo Delight.
-This version is different from all the others because it’s made with vanilla pudding.
+This version is different from all the others because it’s made with vanilla instead of chocolate pudding.
 Now I am a total chocolate lover, but I swear it’s better with vanilla!

 We started calling it Oreo Cake because in my family it was often requested in lieu of birthday cake.
 Beware of using birthday candles on it though – the Oreo crumbs can get everywhere when blowing them out!